gytenis98/ECE_281_CE3/README.md

 Reset is synchronous because "if" statement that implements is proceded by another "if" that detects a rising edge of the clock.

-2-"Will you mealy machine be different from your moore machine?"
+2-"Will your mealy machine be different from your moore machine?"

 No. Just added few lines at the end.